myappsngames/SNHU-CS330_Computational-Graphics-and-Visualization/README.md

   * Problem-Solving: I've developed stronger problem-solving skills by breaking down complex problems into smaller, more manageable subproblems.
 This has enabled me to approach challenges with a systematic and logical mindset.
   * Iterative Design: I've learned the importance of iterative design, which involves continuously refining and improving my designs based on feedback and testing.
 This has helped me create higher-quality software.

-The design process I followed for my project work:
+The design process I followed for my project work involved several key steps:
   * Define The Problem
   * Conduct Research
   * Generate Ideas